Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

-- Sample - Plasma
+- Sample Types Plasma

-- Sensitivity - 12.71 pg/mL
+- Sensitivity 12.71 pg/mL

-- Samples/Kit - Up to 40 or 232 in Duplicate
+- Samples/Plate 40 in Duplicate

-Adrenocorticotropic hormone (ACTH, also adrenocorticotropin, corticotropin) is a 39 amino acid polypeptide hormone (MW=4,500) secreted by the pituitary to regulate the production of steroid hormones by the adrenal cortex.
-ACTH is an important component of the hypothalamic-pituitary-adrenal axis (HPA) and is produced in response to biological stress.
+Adrenocorticotropic hormone (ACTH, adrenocorticotropin, corticotropin) is an essential component of the hypothalamic-pituitary-adrenal axis (HPA) and is produced in response to biological stress.
 Its principal effects are increased production and release of glucocorticoids (GCs).
 Stress-induced secretion of the peptide hormone Corticotropin Releasing Hormone (CRH) stimulates pituitary ACTH secretion.
-Circulating ACTH binds to melanocortin receptors on the surface of adrenal zona cells inducing the synthesis and release of all adrenal steroids, aldosterone, GCs and adrenal androgens.
-ACTH is the principal modulator of cortisol and corticosterone.
+Circulating ACTH binds to melanocortin receptors on the surface of adrenal zona cells, inducing the synthesis and release of all adrenal steroids, aldosterone, GCs, and adrenal androgens.
+ACTH is also the principal modulator of cortisol and corticosterone.
 In addition to the stress response, ACTH synthesis correlates with the circadian rhythm in many organisms.
 Measuring plasma ACTH is helpful in the differential diagnosis of pituitary Cushing’s disease, Addison’s disease, adrenal tumors, adrenal hyperplasia, and ectopic ACTH syndrome.